 The best way to treat a problem is to catch it!
 Preventative care is the key to wellness.

 Preventative medicine is how we best manage any health issue, both short and long term.
-The earlier we spot signs of problems, the quicker we can help keep your pet from getting really sick and suffering.
+The earlier we spot signs of problems, the quicker we can help keep your pet from getting sick and suffering.

 The most important component of preventative medicine is the wellness visit.
 Regular wellness visits are essential.
 They give us the chance to monitor and observe your pet, educate you on any issues or concerns, and tailor your pet’s care to best fit his or her needs.